-There are several factors to consider when building a traditional finnish log cabin.
-These include: Non-settling systems, Wood sheets, and Floor puncheons-logs.
-These factors will all have an impact on the cost of building a finnish log cabin.
+There are several factors to consider when building a traditional Finnish log cabin.
+These include Non-settling systems, Wood sheets, and Floor puncheons-logs.
+These factors will all have an impact on the cost of building a Finnish log cabin.
 But it is very important to make an informed decision.

-Traditional finnish log cabins
+Traditional Finnish log cabins

 The traditional Finnish log cabin is a simple, homey structure made from logs.
 Finland has an abundance of pine and spruce forests, which make for an insulating building material.
 Log houses are easy to build and can withstand the harsh Finnish winters.
 Because of this, they are often warm and comfortable, even during the heaviest snowstorms.
 They also have a natural cooling effect, meaning that you can stay comfortably cool in the summer.

 The traditional Finnish log cabin has a fireplace and a private sauna.
 The sauna is an important part of Finnish culture.
 Finnish families often rent out their log cabins when they’re not using them.
-They often decorate them to provide a cozy welcome for visitors.
+They often decorate them to provide a cosy welcome for visitors.
 Families share meals, and they are known to drink more coffee than any other nation.
-They have saunas and cozy lounges to enjoy the roaring fire.
+They have saunas and cosy lounges to enjoy the roaring fire.

 Log cabins have a rich history.
 The earliest log houses were built by Finnish homesteaders.
 The Finnish had developed an industry for forestry and developed several different types of log housing.
 They used round logs and hewn logs to build their cabins.
 Later, the Finnish moved beyond these primitive “pirtii” cabins to build squared logs with double-notch joints.
 They also built saunas from logs and still practice their craft today.